tokens-bruecke/figma-plugin/README.md

 - updated `Github` errors handling
 - added `value` to all aliases at the end of the path.
 Also support for `DTCG` keys format added
 - added storage versioning
-- updated DTCG fromat switching
+- updated DTCG format switching
 - added `Copy` button for the tokens preview